Skip to main content

 Cancellation Policy:

-Please let the Arrangements Chair (Events@ossc.org) know as soon as possible.
+Please let the Arrangements Chair (Events@ossc.org) know as soon as possible if you need to cancel.

 Payments made in advance will normally be issued a credit that may be applied to future payments (membership or events).
-Please contact the Treasurer (Treasurer@ossc.org) if this posses a significant burden.
+Please contact the Treasurer (Treasurer@ossc.org) if this posses a problem.

 OSSC Webinar Meeting April 7, 2021, 6:00 pm